alexchantastic/scss-style-guide/README.md

 ## Linting

 It is best to leverage a linter like [stylelint](https://github.com/stylelint/stylelint) to make it easy to adhere to the following guidelines.
-A stylelint config file (`.stylelintrc`) is included in this repository or you can use install this repository as a package and point to it in your own stylelint config file.
+You can install this repository through your package manager and point to it in your own stylelint config file.
+Alternatively, you can copy the stylelint config file ([`.stylelintrc`](https://github.com/alexchantastic/scss-style-guide/blob/master/.stylelintrc)) included in this repository into your project.

 ### Installation

 #### Yarn

 ```
-yarn add scss-style-guide --dev
+yarn add stylelint scss-style-guide --dev
 ```

 #### npm

 ```
-npm install scss-style-guide --save-dev
+npm install stylelint scss-style-guide --save-dev
 ```

 #### `.stylelintrc`